My Al Capone Museum | home

 (Mario Gomes Collection)

-Heading past the main house to the guard old house.
+Heading past the main house to the guard/ guest house.

 (Mario Gomes Collection)

 The old main gate and guard house.
 Capone's secuity detail would live here and checked who came in and who left.
-After Capone's death the guard house became a home for Louis and Muriel Clark.
-Mae and her sister were very close.
+After Capone's death the guard / guest house became a home away from home for Mae's sisters and friends when they stopped for a visit.
+Mae's sister Muriel Clark and her husband Louis made the transition from Chicago to live in Florida and stayed with Mae for moral support before and after Al's death.
+They later moved to Hollywood, Florida where Louis Clark found a job as a city maintenance man for the water dept.

 (Mario Gomes Collection)

-Underneath old guard house is the old main gate with peep hole.
+Underneath old guard / guest house is the old main gate with peep hole.

 (Mario Gomes Collection)